-Consider again the problem of choosing where to site a clinic to serve patients who are between 20 and 30 years old with STDs.
+Consider again the problem of choosing where to site a clinic to serve patients who are between 20 and 30 years old 50 with STDs.
 The Dynamic Anonymity system improves upon existing techniques by allowing the target query to span multiple data stores and dividing it up such that each participant does not know what purpose it serves, so there is no risk of divulging PD.

-In this scenario, the query for the number of patients who 5 are 20-30 years old with STDs within a set of (sufficiently large) geographic areas is presented to numerous Trusted Parties within the Circle of Trust.
+In this scenario, the query for the number of patients who are 20-30 years old with STDs within a set of (sufficiently large) geographic areas is presented to numerous Trusted Parties within the Circle of Trust.
 This aggregate query is then broken down into several steps, such as:

-- 1. Find patients between 20-30 years of age in some broad 10 geographic area. - 2.
+- 1. Find patients between 20-30 years of age in some broad geographic area. - 2.
 Select only those with STDs. - 3.
 Select only those whose privacy/anonymity policies allow this level of analysis. - 4.
-"Join" those results to the home addresses of those 15 patients. - 5.
+"Join" those results to the home addresses of those patients.

 Aggregate these results by neighborhood, revealing only counts of patients.

-The actions needed to satisfy this query could span completely different data stores, in different organizations- 20 nonetheless protected and facilitated by the Circle of Trust.
+The actions needed to satisfy this query could span completely different data stores, in different organizations-nonetheless protected and facilitated by the Circle of Trust.
 FIG. 1E shows the following processes:

-- 1. The prospective clinic owners send a query to a Trusted Party, asking to find individuals who are between 20-30 years old with STDs. - 2.
-The Trusted Party contacts healthcare-related data stores to find individuals who are between 20-30 years old with STDs. - 3.
-The healthcare-related data stores (which store diagnoses by DDIDs rather than by identifiable keys) find 30 matching records. - 4.
+- The prospective clinic owners send a query to a Trusted Party, asking to find individuals who are between 20-30 years old with STDs. - The Trusted Party contacts healthcare-related data stores to find individuals who are between 20-30 years old with STDs. - The healthcare-related data stores (which store diagnoses by DDIDs rather than by identifiable keys) find matching records. - 4.
 Matching DDIDs are then transmitted back to the Trusted Party. - 5.
-The Trusted Party then resolves these DDIDs to unveil identified individuals. - 6.
-The Trusted Party filters that list by those whose privacy/anonymity policies allow this particular kind of - 7.
-The CoT then uses a database of their addresses to is incomplete) by neighborhood, producing the desired to this information.
-Their only interaction with the CoT consists of posing a question and receiving a high-level, aggregated, non-PD result.
-Note that not having access to this information in no way affects the quality, accuracy or precision of the end result.
-Dynamic Anonymity thus elimi- 55 nates Personal Data that contributes nothing to the end result and that only serves to weaken privacy/anonymity without any attendant benefit to any other party.
-By filtering out irrelevant data, the analysis of which would otherwise consume time and resources, Dynamic Anonymity actually 60 increases the utility and value of the information received.
+The Trusted Party then resolves these DDIDs to unveil identified individuals. - The Trusted Party filters that list by those whose privacy/anonymity policies allow this particular kind of query. - The CoT then uses a database of their addresses to aggregate counts (or incidence frequency, if the query is incomplete) by neighborhood, producing the desired result

-In this scenario, companies operating healthcare-related databases do not need to know (or divulge) the identity, location, or other potentially identifiable information of the 45 patients whose data they possess.
+In this scenario, companies operating healthcare-related databases do not need to know (or divulge) the identity, location, or other potentially identifiable information of the patients whose data they possess.
 The records they possess are keyed by DDID, and also potentially obscured, so that no Personal Data is generated when performing the specified query, nor when transmitting results.